dirkroorda/laf-fabric/docs/_build/html/_sources/taskwriting.txt

     The primary data is only available if you have specified in the *load* directives:
     ``primary: True``

-.. note:: Note that *text* may be empty.
+.. caution:: Note that *text* may be empty.
     This happens in cases where the region is not a true interval but merely a point between two characters.